AniMaster392/irl-rpg/README.md

 The learner can choose a target exam in Settings, and the app can shape the study path around that target.

-## Current Status

 This learning build includes the core study dashboard, Study Library, Doubt Helper, News Hub, Mock Tests, Mistake Review, Quest Board, profile, and themes.

-The project is ready to push to GitHub as the current working version.